-The Dashboard Tab provides real time visualization feedback of the overall operations of the replicator.
-Information such as total packets inbound, packets outbound, bits inbound, and bits outbound are provided in both capacity charts (donut charts) and live trends (line graphs) displaying the last 20 data points of traffic.
+The Dashboard tab provides real time visualization of the overall operations of the Replicator.
+Information, such as total packets inbound, packets outbound, bits inbound, and bits outbound, is provided in the gauge charts and live trends (line graphs) displaying the last 20 data points of traffic.
 The time span of each trend will vary depending on the overall refresh rate of the live data.

 Below the trends is a summary of total exporters, collectors, exporter/collector pairs, profiles, and last sample of traffic totals.

 The streams tab provides real time status of exporters sending packets to the Replicator.
 The streams that stopped will highlight in red.
 The user can summarize all stopped streams by checking the alarm only box.
 A filter box is provided to quickly narrow the list down based on a keyword match.

 Additional details such as Last Status check, current status, and traffic details are displayed.

-The exporters tab provides details related to the devices sending packets to the replicator.
-If there are any alarm conditions from the exporters, the total number of alerts will be highlighted by the Exporter Tab.
+The Exporters tab provides details related to the devices sending packets to the Replicator.
+If there are any alarm conditions detected, the total number of alerts will be highlighted by the Exporter tab.

 Any exporter that is in an alarm state is highlighted in red.
 The total number of exporters in profiles with alarms are highlighted beside the sub tab.
 The same checkbox and filter is available on each tab to quickly find the desired exporter(s).

 The sub tab includes the incomin streams from exporters that are currently not associated with a profile.
 It helps quickly find andconfigure streams that are not replicated to any collectors.
 Exporters highlighted in red indicate a stream that was previously known has stopped.
-The user can click the [check] link to attempt to resolve the DNS name of that exporter.
-Clicking the [Add] link will pop up a dialog box to select a profile to associate this stream with.
+The user can click the globe button to attempt to resolve the DNS name of the exporter.
+Clicking the + button will open a dialog box to select a profile to associate this stream with.
 To remove an exporter from a profile, use the - link.
 The eye icon will display the configuration of the profile associated with the selected exporter.

-Additional details such as packets and bits received are displayed.
+Additional details such as packets and bits received are also displayed.

-The collector tab displays real time data related to collectors.
+The collector tab displays real time data associated with collectors.
 The number beside the tab represents the number of collectors in an alarm state.

 Any row highlighted in red indicates an issue with that collector.
-The user has many options to manage collectors.
+To manage collectors, use the following options:

-- Set a threshold to alarm if a certain packet rate is exceeded.
-This can be done by clicking the [set] link in the status column.
+- [gauge] set a threshold to alarm if a certain packet rate is exceeded;

 Real time data such as inbound and outbound traffic is shown as well as total policies, exporters, and collectors.
 Profiles highlighted in red indicate an issue with the policy. a policy will provide details on why that policy is in an alarm state.